Why do Yorkies shake? When to take action immediately!

 - Feeling afraid or overexcited

-Read below to learn more about each reason and how to identify the cause of it…
+If you want to know more about each reason and how to identify the cause of, read below.

 Hypoglycemia is a sudden sugar drop in blood.
 When your Yorkie’s body is deprived of sugar it starts shaking.
 This condition is more common for baby Yorkies (up to 4 months), because they have not fully developed their ability to regulate sugar levels in their blood.
 Hypoglycemia can cause a loss of consciousness or at some cases even death.
 Be very cautious if you see any of these symptoms.